Dedicated funeral director Michelle shares her insights and experience around death and funerals.

 What’s important to remember is that this is a time when your choices really matter.
 Your choices can impact your grieving process positively or negatively.
-Don’t let yourself be talked into something you don’t want to do (unless of course there is no other legal, practical or sensible option!).
-Don’t allow the body to be picked up before you’ve agreed on costs and details.
-Don’t be afraid to take your time calling a number of funeral directors to find out their prices or to get a feel for the right person.
+Don’t let yourself be talked into something you don’t want to do!
+(Unless of course there is no other legal, practical or sensible option!)
+Make sure the body isn’t picked up before you’ve agreed on costs and details.
+Don’t be afraid to take your time calling a number of funeral directors.
+Find out their prices and to get a feel for the right person.
 Be aware that some of the ‘big names’ are owned by the same parent company so you may end up with a similar price for the three different brands.
 It can be useful to explore some independent funeral operators also.

 I encourage you to discuss your options with your family and loved ones before the time comes and before you’re feeling overwhelmed with the myriad of decisions you need to make while processing your grief.
 It’s never too early to make plans about what you want.
 In some cases it may be worth organising a pre-paid funeral now so that it’s all paid for and organised before the day comes.
 All the details needed to complete the legal paperwork are recorded and the funeral can be paid for at today’s rates.
 The money is safely invested in a third party to ensure your funds are available even if the funeral company folds.